ArchitKhanna/WebChatApplication/README.md

     (f. e. `http://localhost:8080/WebChatApplication/hub`)
     * 500 - Write after mask /WebChatApplication/ something wrong
     (f. e. `http://localhost:8080/WebChatApplication/chat?token=XXX`)
+* Task 12 :
+In this version used ajax polling and cache technology.
-* **Task 12** :
+* **Task 12`*`** :
 This is the stable version of the project.
-In this version used ajax polling and cache technology.
-* Task 12* :
 Long polling version of the project.
 Requests rewrited with jQuery lib.
 Also chat has clever scrolling now.
 * Task 13 :
 MySQL data base created.
+* Task 14 :
+In developing.